marth-vader2001/Nightmare-Plague-PC-Vault/- Brannon -/Locations/Chimo-Nahagi/Major Locations/Kirioka.md

-Combining "kiri" (fog/mist) and "oka" (hill), this name portrays a town that is often covered in a mystical mist, adding an air of mystery and enchantment to its surroundings.
+Constantly covered in a thick mist, this town is said to be haunted by the dead